nuts-foundation/nuts-specification/rfc/rfc022-discovery-service.md

 Clients MUST read the list by sending an HTTP GET to the server's service endpoint.
 The server MUST return a 200 OK response with a JSON object containing:
+- `seed` REQUIRED.
+MUST be a JSON string containing the seed value of the list.
 - `entries` REQUIRED.
 MUST contain a JSON object with a mapping of timestamp (as string) to presentation.
 - `timestamp` REQUIRED.
 MUST be a JSON integer equal to the timestamp of the last presentation.